dojo-engineering/android-dojo-pay-sdk/README.md

 ## How to use

-- The project has the ability to publish UI library specific for Paymentense and Dojo projects.
 - The libraries will be published to company nexus repository.
 - The library uses Semantic Version scheme as mentioned at https://semver.org/